Requirements Gathering 101

 - Create a clear, concise and thorough requirements document and share it with the customer.

-- Confirm your understanding of the requirements with the customer (play them back).
+- Confirm your understanding of the requirements alongside the customer (play them back).

 - Avoid talking technology or solutions until the requirements are fully understood.